What Causes Dandruff and How to Get Rid of It

 Dandruff is flaky, itchy, and embarrassing.
 No good.
 And for too many guys, it’s a constant problem.

-Turns out that being male is a risk factor for dandruff.
+Is getting dandruff normal?
+Well, it turns out that being male is a risk factor.
 Some researchers even believe that male hormones are partially responsible for it.

 So with dandruff being so common amongst men, it isn’t something you should be ashamed of.
 Millions of guys develop these unfortunate flakes from time to time.
 It’s just part of life.

-Fortunately, you don’t have to just give up and take it - there are solutions!
-Even if your current battle with hair snowflakes is driving you nuts, you can use these effective methods to treat the root causes of dandruff.
+Fortunately, you can learn how to manage dandruff and solve this common issue.
+Even if your current battle with hair flakes is frustrating you, these effective methods will help you treat the root causes of dandruff.

 In most cases, dandruff is caused by the excessive buildup around your hair follicles of a common yeast-like fungus called Malassezia globosa.

 Another common yeast that can bring on dandruff is pityrosporum orbiuclare.
 Since it feeds on skin oils, it tends to cause dandruff in guys with oily scalps.

 Even though one or both of these are found on most people’s scalps, they don’t always cause dandruff.
 Why not?

 The problems start when fungal growth becomes excessive.
 The fungus feeds off of sebum, your skin’s natural oil.
 It’s the same oil your scalp secretes to keep your hair shiny and healthy.

 But when you have too much hair and scalp oil - and too many fungi feeding on that oil - you get dandruff.